-Creation of research facilities—research tree nurseries and field trial plot systems (chronosequence) spanning twenty years of forest at various stages of regeneration.
+Creation of research facilities—research tree nurseries and field trial plot systems (chronosequence) spanning 20 years of forest at various stages of regeneration.

-Education system for a wide range of target groups from school children and their teachers to professionals, NGO’s and government officers.
+Education system for a wide range of target groups from school children and their teachers to professionals, NGOs and government officers.

 Creation of a wide range of teaching materials from cartoon books for kids (including a Japanese language version) to academic text books (translated into many languages) and peer reviewed papers in scientific journals.